varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

-If one or more threads are spinning, use ``strace`` or ``ktrace`` or ``truss`` (or whatever else your OS provides) to get a trace of which system calls the varnish process issues.
+If one or more threads are spinning, use ``strace`` or ``ktrace`` or ``truss`` (or whatever else your OS provides) to get a trace of which system calls the Varnish process issues.
 Be aware that this may generate a lot of very repetitive data, usually one second worth is more than enough.

 Also, run ``varnishlog`` for a second, and collect the output